 "In fact, we didn't refuse to do it, but because we have to have some assurances, security measures to launch, we have to assure it's legitimate," Porier said.
-He said the water company manager was asked to contact the fire chief or sheriff to authorize the reverse-911 launch.
+He said the water company manager was asked to contact the fire chief or sheriff to authorize the emergency phone alert launch.

 :"We have to make sure it has a high level of integrity," Porier said, adding, "Once we're sure it's legitimate, we don't give a rip about the billing.
 We weren't refusing, we just needed it to go through proper channels," to avoid misuse of the system.

 Here's the notice, issued Thursday and lifted Friday, in full:

 Crooked River Ranch Water Company could be contaminated with potentially harmful bacteria